3.1 What is Child and Family Connections (CFC)

-The CFC functions as the electronic link between the CFC region and the CBO via the state Cornerstone system.
+The CFC functions as the electronic link between the CFC region and the Central Billing Office (CBO) via the state Cornerstone system.
 Client referral information is stored electronically in Cornerstone and routine updates are made based upon information obtained and decisions made with respect to eligibility, service planning, and service delivery through development and implementation of an Individualized Family Service Plan (IFSP).

 3.2 CFC Functions

-CFCs shall ensure a temporary credentialed service coordinator never enters a child/families home without a fully credentialed service coordinator being present at all times.
+CFCs must ensure a Service Coordinator who is "in process" with Provider Connections (waiting for their temporary or full credential) never enters a child/family's home without a credentialed Service Coordinator being present at all times.
 In addition, the CFC must ensure a Service Coordinator does not provide direct services to any child within the CFC geographic areas which they are employed.
-The CFC is responsible for ensuring parents are provided provider choice in accordance with Chapter 12-Individualized Family Services Plan (IFSP), see 12.8 & 12.9 - Provider Selection & Provisional Authorization Process.
+The CFC is responsible for ensuring parents are provided provider choice in accordance with Chapter 12 - Individualized Family Services Plan (IFSP), see 12.8 & 12.9 - Provider Selection & Provisional Authorization Process.

 - Receiving referrals;